-The difference between the minimum and maximum values of the Measurement-Dimension is the Cam-Lift.
+The difference between the minimum and maximum values given by the Measurement FB is the Cam-Lift.

 You can also use a Stats FB to find the maximum and minimum values.

-The Prime-Circle Radius is the minimum diameter from the centre of the cam to the centre of the Cam-Follower.
+The radius of the Prime-Circle is the minimum radius from the centre of the cam to the centre of the cam-follower.